 Arizona State University

-A three day intensive workshop for tuba and euphonium players – high school, college students and adult enthusiasts are welcome.
+A three day intensive workshop for tuba and euphonium players (18 and older) – high school, college students and adult enthusiasts are welcome.
 An immersion of basics, tuba euphonium quartets, master classes, and performance opportunities.
 Additionally, participants have an opportunity to work one on one with faculty tuba artists.